“I Was That Girl”—The Turnaround Story of Dana Kay

 Our Story Changed for the Better

 I thought living without consumer debt was an unattainable dream—but we were able to use YNAB to finally dig out of the debt and no longer live paycheck to paycheck.
 It’s not that our income has necessarily gone up (our expenses have!), but we have more, and we’re able to give more.
-We have the money to budget for Random Acts of Kindness every month.
+We have the money to set aside for Random Acts of Kindness every month.

 We didn’t always have money to give away.
 But now, we do.